Ceremonial mace: Canada

-The mace was saved from a fire by Sergeant-at-Arms Gédéon Larocque in 1883 as well as recovered after being stolen in 1967.
+Cook Islands

+In 2023, the parliament of the Cook Islands adopted a ceremonial double-ended mace (Te Taiki Mana) in the form of a canoe paddle (ʻoe), inspired by the combination of traditional forms used in both the northern and southern Cook Islands, on one side and a spear (momore ʻakatara) on the other, with the emblem of the Cook Islands parliament in the middle.
+The mace was designed by Tangata Vainerere, the clerk of the Cook Islands parliament, and carved by master carver Michael Tavioni, with support from David Maruariki and additions by Wireless Tomokino.
+It is 1.45 metres long, carved from polynesian mahogany, and covered with traditional tattoo motifs.

+During sittings of the parliament it is placed by the Sergeant-at-Arms in the parliamentary chamber with the paddle end pointing toward the government benches, and the spear end pointed toward the opposition.

 Fiji

 On 10 October 1874, Fiji's former king, Seru Epenisa Cakobau, gave his war club to Queen Victoria when the Deed of Cession by which the sovereignty of Fiji passed to the British Crown was signed, and the war club was taken to Britain and kept at Windsor Castle.
-In October 1932, by a curious twist of fate, King Cakobau's war club was repatriated to Fiji, on behalf of the British king George V, for use as the ceremonial mace of the Legislative Council of Fiji.
+In October 1932, King Cakobau's war club was repatriated to Fiji, on behalf of the British king George V, for use as the ceremonial mace of the Legislative Council of Fiji.